Rigidity of J-rotational rational maps and critical quasicircle maps: Rigidity of J-rotational rational maps

 We select $\varepsilon>0$ to be small enough such that $\Othick$ does not contain any critical and postcritical points of $f$ that lie in the Fatou set $F(f)$.
-By making each $A_j$ skinnier, we also assume that each $A_j$ is contained in $\Othick$.
+By making each $A_j$ skinnier, we also assume that

 \begin{lemma} For every point $z$ in $\Othick$,

 If $z$ lies in some collar $A_j$, the denominator can be replaced with $\dist(z,X_j)$. \end{lemma}

 \begin{proof} Since $\Omega_{\text{thick}} \backslash \collar$ is compactly contained in $\Omega$, then $\rho_\Omega(z) \asymp1 \asymp \frac{1}{\dist(z,\PJ)}$ for all $z \in \Omega_{\text{thick}}\backslash \collar$.
 Hence, it suffices to consider points $z$ lying in $A_j\backslash X_j$ for some $j$.